Anti Inflammatory Foods

 fresh ground pepper

-Preheat oven to 400 degrees.
+Preheat the oven to 400 degrees.
 On a baking sheet, add sweet potatoes and asparagus spears.
-Lightly drizzle with olive oil and when oven is at temperature add the vegetables and roast about 15 minutes until they get soft and start to brown.
+Lightly drizzle with olive oil.
+When the oven is at temperature, add the vegetables and roast for about 15 minutes until they get soft and brown.

-While the vegetables are roasting, Add washed and dried greens in a medium size serving bowl and add the strawberry slices.
-While the vegetables are cooling, make the balsamic dressing by add the oil in a cruet along with salt, pepper and balsamic dressing.
-Give it a good shake before pouring it over finished salad.
+While the vegetables are roasting, add washed and dried greens to a medium-sized serving bowl and the strawberry slices.
+While the vegetables are cooling, make the balsamic dressing by adding oil in a cruet, salt, pepper, and balsamic dressing.
+Please give it a good shake before pouring it over the finished salad.

-After taking out the roasted sweet potatoes and asparagus and after oven has cooled to low heat, add nuts to a small roasting dig and lightly toast in the pan.
-After the vegetables have cooled to room temperature, add them to the salad along with large flakes of smoked trout.
+After removing the roasted sweet potatoes and asparagus and cooling to low heat in the oven, add nuts to a small roasting pan and lightly toast them.
+After the vegetables have cooled to room temperature, add them to the salad and large flakes of smoked trout.
 Pour a moderate amount of dressing over the salad and top with pecans.
 Add grated cheese if desired.

-This is a great recipe to try changing out the fruits and vegetables based on the seasons.
-In the summer, try cabbage, blueberries and greens beans with the trout.
+This is an excellent recipe for changing fruits and vegetables based on the seasons.
+Try cabbage, blueberries, and green beans with the trout in the summer.
 You could also try peaches and tomatoes.
-In the fall, try apple, winter squash along with your greens.
+In the fall, try apples and winter squash along with your greens.

-- If you drink alcohol, only drink moderate amounts.
-Health recommendations suggest 1 drink a day for women and 1-2 drinks a day for men.
-Try mixing things up with some sparkling water or some of these mocktails.
+- If you drink alcohol, do so in moderate amounts.
+Health recommendations suggest one drink daily for women and one to two for men.
+Try mixing things up with sparkling water or some of these mocktails.

 - Getting adequate sleep